kiquetal/assignments/lesson16.md

 16- I did not finish the exam I was still/ yet writing when the teacher told us to stop

 [still]

+#### Complete the sentences with the following words

+[ apparently basically certainly eventually gradually ideally in fact obviously]

+1 __ (the main reason is) we have not got enough money to buy our own flat

+Basically

+2 __ (in a perfect world) we'd each have our own room in the flat, but that isn't possible

+Ideally

+3 That's __ (without a doubt) the best lobster that I've ever eaten it was delicious

+Certainly

+4- My sister is __ (little by little) building a new life for herself after her divorce.

+Gradually

+5- If you keep applying for jobs, you'll find one __ (in the end)

+Eventually

+6- I thought the meal was going to be expensive but __ (the truth) it was quite reasonable

+In fact

+7- __ (clearly) her son will move out when he gets a job, but for now he's living with her.

+Obviously

+8- __ (according to what I' ve heard ) a lot of flights have been cancelled because of the cabin crew strike

+Apparently